-RUSU Student Rights Officers provide individual consultation, support and guidance for all students, whether or not students have attended a workshop.
+RUSU Student Rights Officers provide may individual consultation and guidance for students in some circumstances.
 However, it is expected that students will have familiarised themselves with the contents of this publication and associated materials before booking an individual appointment.

 Outcome of your AAA to the College Appeals Committee